 Let’s be honest, the internet is really just a super elaborate and sophisticated farce designed to distract you from having your pockets picked by greasy conmen in cheap suits, right?
 Not quite, but it is full of unscrupulous vendors looking to separate you from your money by whatever means possible (in other news, have you heard about the secret to getting killer abs in less than 7 minutes using this 1 weird trick…?).

-NEVER give out your home phone, address or your personal email address, unless you absolutely trust the recipient.
+NEVER give out your home phone, address or personal email address unless you absolutely trust the recipient.

-Of course there are plenty more do’s and do not’s of online dating but I guess the most important thing here is to use your common sense.
-If something feels off, trust your got.
-You don’t necessarily have to develop a ‘trust no-one and sleep with 1 eye open’ approach to online dating, but it is probably worthwhile having a healthy degree of skepticism in general.
+Of course, there are plenty more do’s and do not’s of online dating, but I guess the most important thing here is to use your common sense.
+If something feels off, trust your gut.
+You don’t necessarily have to develop a ‘trust no-one and sleep with one eye open’ approach to online dating, but it is probably worthwhile to have a healthy degree of skepticism in general.

 4. Relationships don’t last

 However, it isn’t all misery and woe.
-While the overwhelming majority of romantic relationships still begin offline, around 5% of Americans that are currently in either a committed relationship or marriage, suggest that they did in fact meet their significant other online.
+While the overwhelming majority of romantic relationships still begin offline, around 5% of Americans who are currently in either a committed relationship or marriage indicate that they met their significant other online.

 5. It makes you picky and judgmental

-It’s very easy to send one course back (or even one after another, after another, after another) when the menu is overflowing with other potential courses.
-The US Association of Psychological Science found that reviewing multiple candidates causes people to be more judgmental, and inclined to dismiss a not-quite-perfect candidate than they otherwise would be in a face-to-face meeting.
+It’s very easy to send one course back (or even one after another) when the menu is overflowing with other potential courses.
+According to the Association for Psychological Science, reviewing multiple candidates causes people to be more judgmental and inclined to dismiss a not-quite-perfect candidate than they otherwise would be in a face-to-face meeting.